wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'hidden',
     'cruel',
     'spiteful',
   ];
+   gen_data['barbazuquest'] = [
+    'massacre the members of a {cult} Cult ',
+    'corral runaway Lemures',
+    'battle against the forces of the Abyss',
+    'find and capture {1d10hexes} demon cultist',
+    'dislodge dead souls clinging to this world', 'recruit 66 souls for the Holy Crusade',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>